galaxyproject/galaxy-hub/src/news/2019-03-galaxy-update/index.md

 [<img class="float-left" style="max-width: 400px" src="/src/use/freebioinfo/freebioinfologo.jpg" alt="FreeBioInfo" />](/src/use/freebioinfo/index.md)

 [FreeBioinfo](http://www.freebioinfo.org/) is a public server for metagenomic analysis.
 The server supports a wide range of metagenomics and other tools.
 Ther is a [Cookbook](http://www.freebioinfo.org/galaxy/static/protocol/galaxyhelphuixiuli20170425.pdf) for the site (although it is in Chinese).
-BreeBioInfo is hosted at the [China Agricultural University](https://cau.edu.cn/), in Beijing, China.
+FreeBioInfo is hosted at the [China Agricultural University](https://cau.edu.cn/), in Beijing, China.

 [<img class="float-right" style="max-width: 300px" src="/src/use/gcac/gcac-landing.png" alt="GCAC" />](/src/use/gcac/index.md)

 ## GCAC

-[GCAC : Galaxy for Compound Activity Classification](https://github.com/LynnLab-JNU/gcac-galaxy-tools) is available as a [public server](http://ccbb.jnu.ac.in/gcac), as a [virtual machine](https://drive.google.com/file/d/1ZQM5x-9J49rvPy9SoWOrM3Xm1MHZdr1I/view?usp=sharing), and as a [tool suite in the Galaxy Toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=351af44ceb587e54)."
+[GCAC : Galaxy for Compound Activity Classification](https://github.com/LynnLab-JNU/gcac-galaxy-tools) is available as a [public server](http://ccbb.jnu.ac.in/gcac), as a [virtual machine](https://drive.google.com/file/d/1ZQM5x-9J49rvPy9SoWOrM3Xm1MHZdr1I/view?usp=sharing), and as a [tool suite in the Galaxy Toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=351af44ceb587e54).
-u.
 GCAC is a web enabled paltform for predictive model building using R and caret package for virtual screening.
 GCAC is a one stop solution for data generation, data preparation, feature selection, model building, prediction and retrieval of potential lead molecules.
 The [GCAC Manual](https://drive.google.com/open?id=1eWJT05zSFxFNwjaTjjPFE0zZp6g7fO9mxutRtSbc9zU) describes how to use the service.
 GCAC is supported by [Jawaharlal Nehru University](https://www.jnu.ac.in/main/).

 ## EWAS-Galaxy

 [EWAS-Galaxy](https://github.com/kpbioteam/docker_ewas) is a Docker image for population epigenetics data analysis.
-Epigenome-wide association studies (EWAS) analyse genome-wideactivity of epigenetic marks in cohorts of different individuals to find associationsbetween epigenetic variation and phenotype.
-It is supported by the [University of Bradford](https://bradford.ac.uk/external/)
+Epigenome-wide association studies (EWAS) analyse genome-wide activity of epigenetic marks in cohorts of different individuals to find associations between epigenetic variation and phenotype.
+EWAS-Galaxy is supported by the [University of Bradford](https://bradford.ac.uk/external/).

 [<img class="float-right" style="max-width: 300px" src="/src/use/mandoiu/mandoiu-landing-500.png" alt="Mandoiu Lab" />](/src/use/mandoiu/index.md)

 ## Mandoiu Lab

 The [Mandoiu Lab Galaxy server](https://neo.engr.uconn.edu/) is a customized installation of the Galaxy framework deploying bioinformatic tools and pipelines developed in the [Mandoiu Lab](http://dna.engr.uconn.edu/) at the [University of Connecticut](http://www.uconn.edu/) for high-throughput sequencing and immunogenomics data analysis.
-Source code and relevant publications for these and other tools developed in the lab are available on the lab software page.
+Source code and relevant publications for these and other tools developed in the lab are available on the [Mandoiu lab software page](https://dna.engr.uconn.edu/?page_id=40).

 ## DocMethyl